kausmeows/kausmeows/README.md

 Earlier this year I visited the `University of Auckland`, New Zealand as a `research intern` working in signal processing lab of ECSE department.
 Had a great time collaborating with really cool people and travelling around the Kiwi land 🇳🇿.

-I am interested **Machine Learning/Deep Learning**, **Back-end Web Technologies**🤖 and all things OSS.
+I am interested in **Machine Learning/Deep Learning**, **Back-end Web Technologies**🤖 and all things OSS.
 Finding correlations between an ML algorithm and the human mind 🧠 is so fascinating.

 💙 **Opensource**